By Erin Huffstetler | 11/11/2017 | 102 Comments

-Which Oils Do I Use in My Shower Melts?
+Which Oils Do I Use in My Shower Steamers?

-My primary interest has been in treating sinus problems, so I’ve been using peppermint oil (good for headaches), eucalyptus (a decongestant) and tea tree oil (which has anti-bacterial properties).
+My primary interest has been in treating sinus problems, so I’ve been using peppermint oil (good for headaches), and eucalyptus (a decongestant).
 Here’s the blend that I came up with:

 This blend also works well for cold/flu symptoms.